-To have carried out a weed and pest control programme, and to continually review company operations to identify any potential environmental issues by 30 June 2015.
+To have carried out a waste minimisation, weed and pest control programme, and to continually review company operations to identify any potential environmental issues by 30 June 2016.

 Achieved.
-Weed and possum control operations continued during the year.
-The company Health and Safety Committee discusses and reports on all matters of safety and environmental concerns.
+Waste recycling, weed and pest operations continued during the year.
+The company Health and Safety Committee discusses and reports on all matters of safety and environmental concerns on a monthly basis.